Darren Waller Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Matchup vs. Philadelphia

-- Against the Eagles, Waller totaled 11 receiving yards in one career matchup, 50.5 fewer than his over/under for Sunday's game.
+- Waller had 11 receiving yards in one career matchup against the Eagles, 53.5 fewer than his receiving yards prop bet over/under for Sunday's game (64.5).

 - Waller did not have a touchdown catch in that contest against the Eagles.